ucsd-cse131-s18/pa2-grading/index.md

 ## Handling Input Value

-You will implement a new syntactic form — `input`, which should evaluate to a user-provided inputted value, which can be a number, true, or false.
-You need to parse the input value in `main.c`, and ensure `compile.ml` will generate code to fetched the value off the stack at runtime.
+You will implement a pre-defined variable — `input`, which should evaluate to a user-provided inputted value, which can be an integer number, true, or false.
+You need to parse the input value in `main.c` and check for two parsing errors at runtime:
+1. input must be a boolean or a number
+2. input is not a representable number
+If an argument isn't provided to the executable, the default value of `input` should be `false`.
+After the input value is parsed, it will be passed to `our_code_starts_from_here` as a function argument that will get stored on its stack frame.
+To make `input` variable accessible, we add (`input`, -1) to the program environment binding.

 The input value should be provided as a command-line argument to the _generated executable_.

 For example, `./somefile.run 4` makes it so `input` evaluates to 4.

-If an argument isn't provided to the executable, the default value of `input` should be `FALSE`.

 ### Checking for Errors